jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d792538de9fa3f298bcd5f6
+id: 5d7925385b74f69642e1fea5
-title: Part 101
+title: Part 102
 challengeType: 0
-dashedName: part-101
+dashedName: part-102
 ---

 # --description--

-Now try calling `highPrecedence` and pass it the string `"2*2"` without assigning it to a variable in `update`.
+Obviously, this was ignored, as all `highPrecedence` does is return a value and this value is ignored.

+Now compare `highPrecedence("2*2")` with `highPrecedence("2*2")`, and `console.log` the result.

 # --hints--